A student stands next to her poster presentation talking to a spectator.

 Student research

-Newark Psychology students regularly present research at local, regional and national conferences.
-Some presentations are the result of assisting professors with their research while others are the result of a student conducting an independent research project.
+Newark psychology students regularly present research at local, regional and national conferences.
+Some presentations are the result of assisting professors with their research, and some of the presentations are the results of a student conducting an independent research project.

 Psychology Lab

-Research is conducted in Newark Campus West A1100.
+Research is conducted in Hodges Hall 0160.
 Most of the studies you are encouraged to participate in as Psychology 1100 students will take place here.
 Other research is conducted outside of the lab - in natural settings, in the field, online, or even as take-home surveys.

 The Psychology Lab is also available for upper-level Psychology students to use for quiet study space and for resources such as the APA manual and GRE practice tests.
 The lab is typically open Monday through Friday, 9 a.m. to 5 p.m. (hours vary each semester).